Tutorials¶

 Quick Start¶

 New to Gaspatchio?
-Run the Level 1 base model — it's 60 lines and covers the four core concepts:
+Start with Level 1 — it's 60 lines and covers the four core concepts.

 Want a complete VA model to study?
-Run the Level 3 base model — a full variable annuity projection in a single file with inline data:
+Initialize Level 3 — a full variable annuity projection in a single file with inline data:

 Read the docstring, read the code section by section, then run it.